DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-29 Prop List & Modular Asset List.md

 # Where to Find the Props

 Most modular kit pieces can be found in `Avernoth/Maps/TestRooms/KitSizeTests/MatthewKitSizeTest/_GENERATED/mjcr0`.
 However, this folder is full of other assets that are not being used, so it might be difficult to look through this for the assets you need.

 Most prop pieces can be found in `Avernoth/Maps/TestRooms/KitSizeTests/MatthewKitSizeTest/Meshes`.

-### How I recommend you find the asset
+### How I Recommend You Find the Assets You Need
+1. Open Matthew's level located in `Avernoth/Maps/TestRooms/KitSizeTests/MatthewKitSizeTest`
+2. Look through the level and right click on the asset you want to find
+3. Click "Browse to Asset".
+This opens the content browser and selects the asset you clicked on
+4.

 # Prop List